- 22 Aug 2023

 Yes.
 Callbacks will terminate after your defined Maximum Wait Time.

 Will callback requests adhere to my Fallback Options?

 What happens if there are callbacks left in the queue when we close?

-Remaining queued callback requests will be terminated when your business day closes, unless you've enabled the 'Allow existing calls to stay in queue after call center has closed' setting for your Call Center's Closed Hours Routing configuration.
+Remaining queued callback requests will be terminated when your business day closes, unless you've enabled the 'Allow existing calls to stay in queue after Contact Center has closed' setting for your Contact Center's Closed Hours Routing configuration.

 When enabled, queued callback from the day prior will re-appear in your queue the following day.

 Does callback work internationally?

 No. Only callers from the same country will be offered a callback.

 Will the Agent know when they answer a callback?